Redistricting in Texas: Civil rights era (1960s)

+Equal apportionment in the legislature

 In 1964, the Supreme Court case Reynolds v.
 Sims applied the "one man, one vote" principle to state legislative districts.
+Governor Connally and the legislature opposed this, however, and supported the idea of passing a constitutional amendment to overturn Reynolds.
 Later, in 1965, a U.S. District Court ruled in Kilgarlin v.
-Martin that floterial districts were unconstitutional and that the county-based apportionment of Senate districts created unconstitutional population disparities.
-For example, Harris County contained one Senate district when its population should have given it four.
-The at-large nature of the district and Texas' runoff system meant that, despite Houston's large minority population, minorities would not be elected to the legislature from the district as whites still made up a majority of the county's population.
-After the legislature enacted new districts in 1965 to comply with the ruling, Harris county gained three senators and eleven representatives.
-The new 11th Senate district, with an African American population of 48%, elected Barbara Jordan to the Texas Senate, the first African American senator since Reconstruction, and the first African American woman ever elected to the Senate.
+Martin that floterial districts, districts that overlap other districts, were unconstitutional and that the county-based apportionment of Senate districts created unconstitutional population disparities.
+For example, Harris County contained one state Senate district when its population should have given it four.
+The at-large nature of the district and Texas's runoff system meant that, despite Houston's large minority population, minorities would not be elected to the legislature from the district as Whites still made up a majority of its population.
+After the legislature enacted new districts in 1965 to comply with the ruling, Harris County gained three state senators and eleven state representatives.
+The new 11th Senate district, with an African American population of 48%, elected Barbara Jordan to the Texas Senate.
+She was the first African American senator since Reconstruction, and the first African American woman ever elected to the state Senate.
+The Supreme Court had allowed the state House's map, including its floterial districts, to be used for the 1966 elections, but it fully struck them down in 1967 due to its egregious population inequalities, forcing the legislature to redraw its map again without floterial districts.

 Federal court intervention (1970s)

-Federal courts once again challenged the proportionality of Texas' congressional districts in White v.
-Weiser, but the Supreme Court stayed the challenge until after the 1972 elections.
-A District Court had ruled the legislature's districts unconstitutional due to their average population deviation of 0.745%, which violated the one man, one vote principle established by Wesberry v.
+Barbara Jordan used her power in the Texas Senate to influence redistricting after the 1970 census.
+Houston had gained a fourth congressional district, the 18th, which Jordan ran in during the 1972 elections.
+At the same time, however, the legislature dismantled Jordan's Senate district, splitting its African American population between several other districts to make it easier for Democrats to win them.
+Federal courts once again challenged the proportionality of the districts in White v.
+Weiser, but the Supreme Court stayed the challenge until after the elections.
+A District Court had ruled the legislature's districts unconstitutional due to their average population deviation of 0.745%, which violated the "one man, one vote" principle established by Wesberry v.
 Sanders.
-The District Court had also ruled against the Texas Legislature's incumbency protection justification for the district's deviation, but this ruling was not held upon appeal to the Supreme Court.
+The legislature argued that the deviations were necessary to protect incumbents, but the District Court did not approve of this explanation.
+This disapproval was not held upon appeal to the Supreme Court.
 The Supreme Court placed the lower court in charge of redrawing the map, which it did in time for the 1974 elections.
-After the 1974 elections, the legislature passed the court's districts into law, but they modified the boundaries District 2 and District 6 to move the town of Streetman, which is on the border of Navarro County and Freestone County, fully within the boundaries of District 6.
+After the 1974 elections, the legislature passed the court's districts into law, but they modified the boundaries of District 2 and District 6 to move the town of Streetman, which is on the border of Navarro County and Freestone County, fully within the boundaries of District 6.